-In 2007, the Regional Hispanic Chamber of Commerce developed its educational support component, the Regional Hispanic Institute (RHI).
+In 2003, the Regional Hispanic Chamber of Commerce developed its educational support component, the Regional Hispanic Institute (RHI).
 As a 501c-3 tax-exempt organization, the RHI is able to provide its community with educational opportunities that is illustrated in its mission.
-The RHI stands as one preeminent organizations of leaders in Califiornia.
+The RHI stands as one preeminent organization.

 Since its inception, the RHI’s guiding precept and goal was to galvanize and unify the ever- growing community of Latino Leaders in California.
 The RHI also seeks to harness the skills, education and resources of Latino Leaders to assist the next generation of leaders.